 We refer to [11] and [12] for a survey on memory consistency models.
-Synchronized consistency models such as release consistency [1], entry consistency [13], scope consistency [2] and location consistency [14] have also been uniformly defined in [12] in an axiomatic style.
+Recently, the memory models of the mainstream multiprocessors have been defined in an axiomatic or operational style, such as [13] for x86/TSO, [14,15] for POWER, and [14] for ARM.
+Synchronized consistency models such as release consistency [1], entry consistency [16], scope consistency [2] and location consistency [17] have also been uniformly defined in [12] in an axiomatic style.

-An empirical approach was presented in [15] to generate litmus tests automatically for multi-core processors.
+An empirical approach was presented in [18] to generate litmus tests automatically for multi-core processors.

 Formal verification techniques have been applied to verify concurrent programs for memory models.
-To name a few, [16] used the explicit model checker $\text{Mur}\varphi$ for operational memory models; while [17] used a SAT solver for axiomatic memory models.
-[18] presented a verification approach for store buffer safety by non-intrusively monitoring the sequential consistent executions of concurrent programs.
+To name a few, [19] used the explicit model checker Mur $\varphi$ for operational memory models; while [20] used a SAT solver for axiomatic memory models.
+[21] presented a verification approach for store buffer safety by non-intrusively monitoring the sequential consistent executions of concurrent programs.
 However, these techniques still suffer from the scalability issue.

 Dynamic analysis has gained more attention for the verification problem of memory consistency models.
 It can be broadly classified into two categories: hardware-assisted and software-based methods.
 In hardware-assisted methods, the runtime information such as read mapping and write order can be directly collected through auxiliary hardware.
-Consequently, efficient verification algorithms can be developed with the time complexity of O(n), where n is the number of the operations in the given execution [19,20,21].
+Consequently, efficient verification algorithms can be developed with the time complexity of O(n), where n is the number of the operations in the given execution [22,23,24].
 However, this advantage is often offset by extra design effort and silicon area consumption, as well as performance loss, on the hardware level.

 On the contrary, software-based methods avoid such nontrivial hardware support by deriving the runtime information from the given execution.
 The first software-based method was the frontier graph method presented in [6] for the SC memory model.
-Its time complexity is $O(n^p)$, where p is the number of processors.
-A sound but incomplete algorithm for the TSO memory model was first proposed in [22] with the time complexity of $O(n^5)$.
-This algorithm was extended in [23] based on the concept of vector clocks, with the time complexity reduced to $O(pn^3)$.
-The vector clocks in [23] is computed out by splitting the given execution into virtual SC processors.
-Another more efficient implementation of [22] was presented in [24] with the time complexity of $O(n^4)$.
-Furthermore, a backtracking algorithm was proposed in [25] to make the software-based methods complete.
-The time complexity of this backtracking algorithm is $O(n^p/p^p \times pn^3)$.
+Its time complexity is $O(n^p)$ , where p is the number of processors.
+A sound but incomplete algorithm for the TSO memory model was first proposed in [25] with the time complexity of $O(n^5)$ .
+This algorithm was extended in [26] based on the concept of vector clocks, with the time complexity reduced to $O(pn^3)$ .
+The vector clocks in [26] is computed out by splitting the given execution into virtual SC processors.
+Another more efficient implementation of [25] was presented in [27] with the time complexity of $O(n^4)$ .
+Furthermore, a backtracking algorithm was proposed in [28] to make the software-based methods complete.
+The time complexity of this backtracking algorithm is $O(n^p/p^p \times pn^3)$ .